 The use of cost-benefit analysis (CBA) to assess regulatory proposals is an important tool in better decision making.
 A CBA involves a systematic evaluation of the impacts of a regulatory proposal, accounting for all the effects on the community and economy, not just the immediate or direct effects, financial effects or effects on one group.
 It emphasises, to the extent possible, valuing the gains and losses from a regulatory proposal in monetary terms.

-The goal of CBA in a regulation impact statement is to provide the final decision maker with as much information about a regulatory proposal as is relevant to inform the decision.
-It provides an objective framework for weighing up different impacts and impacts which occur in different time periods.
+CBA provides an objective framework for weighing up different impacts and impacts which occur in different time periods.
 This objectivity is supported by converting all impacts into present value dollar terms.
 Even when full quantification of impacts is not possible, CBA can still be useful in providing a clear decision making framework.

 The Office of Best Practice Regulation (OBPR) provides training, advice and technical assistance to officers in Commonwealth Agencies on CBA and risk analysis.
-If you are preparing an Australian Government RIS or a Council of Australian Governments (COAG) RIS, you can request assistance or arrange to attend a CBA training course by contacting the OBPR.
+If you have been advised by the OBPR that your proposal will require a formal CBA, you can request assistance or arrange to attend a CBA training course by contacting the OBPR.

 CBA guidance notes